In this course, we use git repositories to share code between you and us.

 Assignment tags

 When grading your work, we'll run tests on your submission to verify its functionality.
-You indicate which commit you want us to test by applying a tag.
-A tag is simply a way of giving a name to a particular commit.
-We'll also use this tag to determine your submission time.
-The submission time recorded will correspond to the time you pushed the tag commit.
+You must mark which commit you want us to test by applying a tag.
+A tag attaches a name to a commit.
+We'll also use this tag to determine your time of your submission.

-Create a tag to identify your assignment submission by doing the following (be sure to replace assignX
+Create a tag to identify your assignment submission by doing the following (replace assignX

 , assign1